vzw4/Noraxon-To-OpenSim/README.md

 5. Scale model: load Scale_Setup.xml and run.
 Once done, remove LFB_model.osim
 6. Inverse Kinematics: load IK_Setup.xml and run.
 Joint angles will be saved to a .mot file (NOT the _GRF.mot file)
 7. Inverse Dynamics: load ID_Setup.xml and run.
-8. Right-click IDResults and save to a .sto file
+8. Right-click IDResults and save to a .sto file.
+You can open the .sto file into an Excel spreadsheet through Data --> From Text/CSV.
+Ensure you allow the search for "All Files" in order to see the .sto and .mot files.